dut-media-lab/BOML/index.md

         boml.load_data manages different datasets and generate batches of tasks for training and testing.

        - Args：<br>
             - folder: str, root folder name.
-Use os module to modify the path to the datasets<br>
+Use os module to modify the path to the datasets.
+For example, os.environ["DATASETS_FOLDER"] = "../data/"<br>
             - std_num_classes: int, number of classes for N-way classification<br>
             - examples_train: int, number of examples to be picked in each generated per classes for training (eg .1 shot, examples_train=1)<br>
             - examples_test: int, number of examples to be picked in each generated per classes for testing